Last updated on September 14, 2021 at 16:43

 - Cytomegalovirus oesophagitis – Shallow ulcers and the characteristic Owl-eye appearance can be seen in histology.

 This is actually a pretty recent disease, and is recognized in more and more people.
 It involves a pronounced eosinophilic infiltration in the oesophagus.
 Food or other allergens, like pollen, sensitize the patient and leads to Th2-activation.
 A genetic predisposition is a cause for this as well.

-This evolves from the Barrett-mucosa and is the most common type in the developed world.
+There are two major types of oesophageal cancer, adenocarcinoma and squamous cell carcinoma.
+Both type typically affect elderly men.
+Oesophageal adenocarcinoma evolves from the Barrett-mucosa and is the most common type of oesophageal cancer in the Western world.
+Its incidence is rising.
 It’s usually found in the lower part of the oesophagus.

 - Frequent consumption of very hot beverages, like the coffee at McDonalds.